stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 +++
 Title = "Setting Up Solus for Software Development" Slug = "solus-setup"
-Date = "2017-05-30T21:50:00+01:00"
+Date = "2017-06-03T20:56:00+01:00"
 Description = "Setting up a Solus installation for development and systems administration" Categories = ["administration", "programming"]
-Tags = ["administration", "linux", "javascript", "python", "ruby", "rust"] Type = "article"
+Tags = ["administration", "linux", "javascript", "python", "rust"] Type = "article"
-Draft = true

 +++

-This is a set of notes for setting up a [Solus](https://solus-project.com/) installation on your PC, specifically for system administration and Web development.
+This is a set of notes for setting up an installation of the [Solus](https://solus-project.com/) Linux distribution on your PC, specifically for systems administration and Web development.

 <!--more-->